 The Company's primary operation is the provision of educational courses through its operations.

 Sustainability is an essential part of delivering the Company's purpose.
-An overview of the material risks associated with the Company's business are set out on pages 12 of the 2022 Annual Report.
-Following the acquisition of RedHill in late 2021, the Board has been focussed on the successful integration of the RedHill and iCollege businesses and operations.
-It is the Board's intention in FY23 to increase its focus on sustainability and on developing an ESG roadmap that will help guide its activities over the coming years.
+An overview of the material risks associated with the Company's business are set out on pages 18 of the 2023 Annual Report.

-9. Remunerate Fairly and Responsibly
+9. Remunerate fairly and responsibly